 Every cut of meat we’ve gotten has tasted fresh and delicious once it’s thawed and cooked properly.
-The only exception was the hamburger patties, which I mentioned above.
+The only exception was the hamburger patties and chicken sausages, which I mentioned above.
 Nothing was inherently wrong with the product.
-I just didn’t care for the texture personally.
+I just didn’t care for the texture and taste personally.

 The meat is packed on dry ice in very solid (recyclable) packaging.
 As long as you get it off your porch and into the freezer the day it arrives, the meat will stay frozen solid.

 I’ve never had problems with the packaging of the meat itself.
 I throw it all in the freezer immediately.
 Or, I thaw it and either make it into a fresh meal or make it into one of our freezer meals.
 (Yes, it’s safe to thaw meat, prepare it for a freezer meal, and then refreeze it.
 Just don’t leave it thawed for long if you plan to do that.)

 If you want to cancel your subscription or pause it, you can easily do so at any time.
 No need to call or email them.
 You can just go into your account and cancel (or pause for a time being).

-I’ve really enjoyed ButcherBox over the years.
-My blogging partner, Polly, and I get a box every other month and use it to fill my freezer with the healthy meats that I have a harder time finding in my area.
+I’ve really enjoyed getting this meat subscription box over the years.
+My blogging partner, Polly, and I get a box to split every month and use it to fill our freezers with the healthy meats that we have a harder time finding in our area.
 It feels like Christmas when it arrives!

 Although it could be cheaper to deal hunt and hit up several places around town for the same quality of meat, I think the real value of ButcherBox is the convenience and that I trust them to source high quality meat that’s good for my family!